Everything you need to know about sustainable aviation fuel

 The biofuels certified for use in commercial aviation are regulated under extremely rigid specifications.
 The biofuels are a copy of their fossil fuel alternatives and certified in multiple standards to ensure full technical compliance for safe and reliable flight operations.
 Biofuels have been proven to be as safe and at least as efficient as conventional jet fuel.

-How does SAS get the biofuel?
+How does SAS get SAF?

 At the moment, biofuel is delivered to SAS’s main airports at Stockholm and Oslo.

-Why doesn’t everyone use biofuel?
+Why doesn’t everyone use SAF?

 Although biofuels have existed for a very long time, gasoline and diesel production has been carried out on such a scale that the biofuel market has never been able to compete.
 The global supply of biofuel is therefore very small in comparison with regular fuels and biofuel is consequently much more expensive.
 With little political incentive, until recently, to use alternative fuels. there has not really therefore been many motivating forces for industries to switch to biofuels.